mehmani/DNNs-for-EEG-Signals/README.md

 </p>

-Figure 3 and Figure 4 show the recently published results using the same dataset and accuracy metrics.
+Figure 3 and Figure 4 show the recently published results using the same data-set and accuracy metrics.

 <p align="center">
   <img src="REF-1.jpg" width="500"/>